Selaa

-Selaa, Silảh, (سلعا) is a village in the Tyre District in Southern Lebanon.
+Selaa, Silaa, (سلعا) is a municipality in the Tyre District in Southern Lebanon.

-Name
+Etymology

 According to E. H. Palmer, Silảh comes from "the crevasse".

 History

 In 1875, Victor Guérin found here 250 Metuali inhabitants.
 He further noted: "Here I found an ancient press, the lid of a sarcophagus with acroteria, and a broken sarcophagus, at one of whose ends is a projection resembling an altar.
 Near it is a great grave with room for two bodies, with a partition wall left in the rock; and beside this an enormous detached block, hollowed out for two bodies, and resting on a surface purposely planed.'

 Close to Silah, Guérin also found the ruins of a small village, completely destroyed, known as Kh.
 Fenian.

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as: "a village, built of stone and of good materials, containing about 200 [..]
 Metawileh, on hill, with figs, olives, and arable land.
 Water from cisterns and a spring near."
 They further noted that it had a perennial spring, built up with masonry, and that it was "an ancient site; there is a terraced hill; there are six sarcophagi and two olive-presses near the village."